Thank you for your interest in volunteering for the 2018 OIAF!

 VIRTUAL REALITY TEAM LEADER

-Virtual Reality Stations will be open throughout the Festival at the Arts Court Building, giving Festival-goers the unique opportunity to try out state of the art technology.
+Virtual Reality Stations will be open throughout the Festival at the Arts Court Building, giving Festival-goers the unique opportunity to try out state-of-the-art technology.
 The Virtual Reality Team Leader will be responsible for moving between these stations to ensure everything is running smoothly.
-Train volunteers to use and troubleshoot the equipment, and assist guests with this popular actitivy.
+Train volunteers to use and troubleshoot the equipment, and assist guests with this popular activity.

-To stay informed of volunteer opportunities, be sure to register with our website to receive the OIAF e-mail newsletter!If you do not have an account, click on ‘no account yet? register' to create one.
+To stay informed of volunteer opportunities, be sure to register with our website to receive the OIAF e-mail newsletter!If you do not have an account, click on 'Register' at the top of the page to create one.

 “I loved the volunteer experience I had during the festival.
 I met lots of interesting people and got lots of inspiration, thanks for an amazing experience.
 I'm looking forward for next year already.” - Franky